Mattress Nerd consulted Vivian Eisenstadt, MAPT, CPT, MASP to ensure that this article met our editorial standards

 Often times if you suffer from back pain, you may suffer from neck or hip pain as well.
 Many mattresses have cracked the code to remedy back pain, but the Bear Hybrid was constructed to also accommodate those with neck pains.
-This mattress is especially good for sleepers who live an active lifestyle since it combines support, piano relief and comfort all in one bed.
+This mattress is especially good for sleepers who live an active lifestyle since it combines support, pressure relief, and comfort all in one bed.

 The Bear Hybrid is good for heavy sleepers, couples, and every sleeping position.
 It is a thicker than average mattress, so if you like a taller bed you will be a big fan of the hybrid version of the Bear.

 See out full Bear Hybrid Mattress Review to learn more.

 Helix does an incredible job of being inclusive with their products.
 They have a variety of customized options so shoppers can find what’s just right.
 So it’s no surprise they have a model that fits the bill for back and hip pain.
 We recommend the firmer options for individuals with back pain, but if you prefer a more cradling feeling, one of the medium-firm options may work well for you.
 Helix also comes with a 10-15 year warranty.

 Read our full Helix Midnight Mattress Review to learn more!